 - Best practices.
 Sample: With cloud-based applications, storage performance is one of the greatest issues.
 One confusing aspect is how it fluctuates.
 Users can also impact the experience of other users, and monitoring is complex as well.
 What are the best solutions?

 The Cloud Advisory Council has taken part in numerous events, primarily via webinars.
-These events allow the CAC to showcase its aggregate knowledge and present with partners in the field for the benefit of attendees.
-The Council’s first live event will be an appearance at VMworld 2013 (August 25-29 in San Francisco, California).
+These events allow the CAC to showcase its aggregate knowledge and present with partners in the field to benefit attendees.
+The Council’s first live event will appear at VMworld 2013 (August 25-29 in San Francisco, California).
 Previous live webinars have been conducted with Mirantis, Eucalyptus Systems, Big Switch Networks, and Stanford University.

 Sample Issue: The Open-Source Enterprise